0x31i/VulnWorkstation/README.md

 # VulnWorkstation
 An automation script for configuring a vulnerable Windows 10 Workstation for Pentesting Practice.
+Before the script can be run, initial setup must be performed on a fresh install of Windows 10.

 # Installation
 ## On Windows 10 Workstation